jamesbrindle/YTMusicUploader/README.md

 - Show an issues log dialogue.

 &nbsp;
-- **This application does not send any telemetry data of any kind to its source.**
+- **This application does not send any telemetry data of any kind to its source if the 'Send Diagnostic Data' checkbox is not set'**
-- **Valid file formats are the same as YouTube Music:  .flac, .m4a, .mp3, .oga, .wma** &nbsp;
+- **Valid file formats are the same as YouTube Music:  .flac, .m4a, .mp3, .oga, .wma**
+- **Maximum number of files you can upload to YouTube Music is 100, 000**
+- **Maximum file size YouTube Music will allow is 300 MB** &nbsp;

 &nbsp;